|

 Dorset AONB |

-Outstanding Natural Beauty.
-SAC - Special Area of Conservation.
+- Area of Outstanding Natural Beauty.
+SAC - Special Area of

 Swanage Bay faces east and is protected by

-major southwesterly storms.
-The Isle of Wight provides a degree of
+Peveril Point from major southwesterly storms.
+The Isle of Wight provides

-the southern end of the bay, obstructs sediment transport and has resulted
+the southern end of the bay, obstructed sediment transport and resulted in

-in falling beach levels immediately to the north, although that is offset
+falling beach levels immediately to the north.
+Although this was

-by considerable accumulation of beach material to the south.
+offset by considerable accumulation of beach material to the south, the

 Coastal management issues here include: